airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi_nats/index.md

     - [**`MesopUI`**](../../../api/fastagency/ui/mesop/MesopUI.md): A friendly web interface for users to interact with the workflows.
 It facilitates the communication with the user and the [**`FastAPIProvider`**](../../../api/fastagency/adapters/fastapi/FastAPIProvider.md).
     - [**`FastAPIProvider`**](../../../api/fastagency/adapters/fastapi/FastAPIProvider.md): A component that facilitates communication between the Mesop client and the [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md).

-    This app handles all client interactions and presents the results back to the user.

     #### 2. FastAPI App

     This application is part of our system's backend and consists of: